Party-B/funknotes/README.md

 # funknotes
-FunkNotes is a tiny command-line note-taking tool written in C. It stores data as JSON files under `$HOME/.funknotes/projects/` and keeps a small `config.json` for the primary project and a project counter.
+FunkNotes is a tiny command-line note-taking tool written in C. It stores data as plain text files under `$HOME/.funknotes/projects/` and keeps a small `config.txt` for the primary project and a project counter.
 FunkNotes (From the idea of function based notes - originally I made this in vba as class oriented notes so you could do funk.new(proj) etc).

 Funknotes is project-centric - that is, the application is developed with the idea that you'll mainly be working in one project, not switching between a heap.
 This means a lot of the efficiency I was aiming for is to make dealing with your one project quick.
 All parts of the project are generic "Objects" so you can name them however you like - some examples, BUGS, TODOS, PLANS etc.